 We’ve published the ‘Advice on Health Technologies’ bulletin to support decision making on health technologies within NHS Wales.
-The bulletin lists advice and guidance published by us and other health technology assessment (HTA) agencies across the UK and Europe from January to March 2022.
+The bulletin lists advice and guidance published by us and other health technology assessment (HTA) agencies across the UK and Europe from October to December 2022.

 HTW and NICE pledge to continue working in partnership

 Health Technology Wales (HTW) and the National Institute for Health and Care Excellence (NICE) are pleased to announce they have signed a renewal of their Memorandum of Understanding.
 This reaffirms the importance of their continued close working relationships and their intention to strengthen collaboration between the two organisations.

 HTW renews MoU with Welsh Health Specialised Services Committee

 HTW has renewed its Memorandum of Understanding (MoU) with the Welsh Health Specialised Services Committee (WHSSC).
 The two organisations have worked successfully in partnership since 2019 .

 Health Technology Wales has celebrated its 5th anniversary with a virtual event featuring speakers from across the health, social care, and innovation sectors in Wales.
 The organisation was founded by Welsh Government in 2017 to assess non medicine health and care technologies and produce national guidance on their use in Wales.
 It is funded by Welsh Government and hosted by Velindre University NHS Trust but is independent of both organisations.

 Guidance published on a treatment for diabetic foot ulcers

 A treatment for people with diabetic foot ulcers has been recommended for routine adoption in Wales by Health Technology Wales.
 Continuous topical oxygen therapy is used to treat people with chronic non-healing and complex diabetic foot ulcers – the largest single reason for hospital admissions in people with diabetes.